alexiastandish/custom-cart-page-demo/README.md

 -   Outdated dependencies
 -   Dnd kit has more flexibility
 -   does not provide seamless restriction on drag to a single axis (dnd kit does) which is needed in dashboard features such as navigation and account page; will allow us to move to dndkit in all dnd dashboard features with plenty of x/y axis flexibility
-    Br

-Spent some time working on a custom cart page prototype using the new drag and drop library we're implementing into the dashbaord along with react hook form